Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: Sensor Fabrication and Characterization

 The dual-layer design combines the flexibility and biocompatibility of the hydrogel with the enhanced conductivity and structural integrity of the CBG layer, maximizing signal response under applied pressure and making it well-suited for applications in electronic skin and human-machine interfaces.
+To enhance durability and maintain long-term functionality, the entire hydrogel layer was encapsulated with a stretchable silicone elastomer to serve as a physical barrier against moisture loss \cite{zhu2020}.